-A foreign investor who is doing business in Spain and comes from a country that Spain has signed a double tax treaty with can benefit from the avoidance of double taxation.
-This is very important, especially for a long term, for a business because the investor can save a lot of money if he knows the local and international regulations related to taxation.
+A foreign investor who is doing business in Spain, and comes from a country that Spain has signed a double tax treaty with, can benefit from the avoidance of double taxation.
+This is very important, especially on a long term basis for a business, because the investor can save a lot of money if he/she knows the local and international regulations related to taxation.

-Double tax treaties are signed by a large number of countries all around the world and they permit a foreign investor to pay taxes in only one country and not in both – his residence country and the other one in which he opened a company.
+Double tax treaties are signed by a large number of countries all around the world and they allow a foreign investor to pay taxes in only one country and not in both – his/her residence country and the other one in which he/she opened a company.
 The only condition is that a double tax treaty to be signed between the two countries.

-Spain has signed double tax treaties with over 80 countries all over the world and, according to these treaties, certain types of income, such as dividends, capital gains and royalties, are exempt from taxation or benefit from low rates of taxes.
+Spain has signed double tax treaties with 90 countries all over the world and, according to these treaties, certain types of incomes, such as dividends, capital gains and royalties, are exempt from taxation or benefit from low rates of taxes.
 Our team of lawyers in Spain can assist foreign businessmen with in-depth information on the provisions of the double tax treaties signed by the local authorities.
 Our lawyers can provide advice on the main benefits a company has if it is a tax resident of a country with which Spain has signed such an agreement.

 All Spain’s double tax treaties establish the methods used to avoid double taxation.
 Among the most employed methods are tax credits against the taxes paid in the other contracting state or deductions.
-The agreements also contain special clauses related to permanent establishment and associated enterprises of foreign companies operating in Spain, taxable for their operations in the home country, as well as here.
+The agreements also contain special clauses related to permanent establishments and associated enterprises of foreign companies operating in Spain, taxable for their operations in the home country, as well as here.
 Most the Spain’s double taxation conventions cover the income and corporate taxes levied in the contracting states, as well as different components of the income, such as:

-- - income derived from employment of citizens of one state in the other;
+- • income derived from the employment of citizens of one state in the other;

-- - income derived from air and maritime transport.
+- • income derived from air and maritime transportation activities.